 1. Component-Based Architecture: React encourages developers to break down the UI into reusable components, making code modular and maintainable.

-2. Virtual DOM: The Virtual DOM minimizes direct manipulation of the actual DOM, resulting in faster rendering.
+2. Virtual DOM for Better Performance: The Virtual DOM minimizes direct manipulation of the actual DOM, resulting in faster rendering.

-3. React Native: The ability to build mobile applications using React.js has expanded its reach beyond web development.
+3. React Native for Mobile Development: The ability to build mobile applications using React.js has expanded its reach beyond web development.

-4. Community and Ecosystem: A vibrant community and a vast ecosystem of libraries and tools support React.js development.
+5. Strong Ecosystem & Community Support: A vibrant community and a vast ecosystem of libraries and tools support React.js development.

 To gain a comprehensive understanding of React.js, it’s essential to compare it with its competitors.
 Notable alternatives to React.js include Angular, Vue.js, and Ember.js.